-Annualized percentage yield or APY of a loan is a sort of a calculation that reflects the interest that is earned from the previously accumulated interest.
+Annualized percentage yield or APY of a loan is a calculation that reflects the interest that is earned from the previously accumulated interest.
 Whereas, annualized percentage return or APR for short is a much simpler figure that does not take into account the compound interest that accumulates on a loan.

 Hence, there occurs a discrepancy when banks and credit unions use APR and APY for various purposes in their marketing.